dwalker39/Utilities/README.md

     {
         NSLog(@"Download progress: %d/%d", aDownloadedBytes, aTotalBytes);
     }];

-**QuickAlert** -
-This lets you quickly and easily create new UIAlertViews with block handlers for button presses with convient class method calls.
-This class supports both ARC and Non-ARC projects.

-Example usage:

-    [QuickAlert showMessage:@"Hey there!"
-                  withTitle:@"Popup Message"
-                 buttonText:@"Tap here to continue!"
-                actionBlock: ^ {
-                    NSLog(@"User tapped to continue");
-    }];

 **DXLogger** -
 Custom logger that can be easily edited, used to show the originating class and line number from where the log was called.
 It only logs when in DEBUG mode, release/production disables all logging.